Defining Roles and Responsibilities Drives Team Productivity

 Tip 3: Feel free to assign one Seat to multiple people.

-If multiple people have the same seat, they also have the same roles and responsibilities.
+If multiple people have the same Seat, they also have the same roles and responsibilities.

 Tip 4: Collaborate until it’s the way you want it.

-Your chart is a living document, ever-changing as your company grows and people outgrow their seats.
-Ninety provides tools for moving seats and changing managers, making for easier organizational changes.
+Your chart is a living document, ever-changing as your company grows and people outgrow their Seats.
+Ninety provides tools for moving Seats and changing managers, making for easier organizational changes.

 Tip 5: Let it evolve over time.